 The summit of Camelback Mountain in Big Pocono State Park in Tannersville offers spectacular fall foliage views across Pennsylvania, New Jersey, and New York.
 Let the car do the uphill work and park near a picnic area with a panoramic view along Rim Road.
 Rather work up your appetite first?
 Big Pocono has 8.5 miles of challenging hiking trails.

 There's another trail near the mountain waiting to be explored: the Pocono Beverage Trail!
 Enjoy an autumnal meal and hand-crafted beverages at Barley Creek Brewing Company.
 Head to the nearby Pocono Premium Outlets to treat yourself to a new cozy scarf or sweater.
-Get a treetop view of the leaves from the aerial obstacle courses and zip lines at Camelback Mountain Adventures or stay overnight at Camelback Lodge & Aquatopia Indoor Waterpark to experience even more seasonal fun including UTV fall foliage tours, fall tubing, and campfires complete with s'mores.
+Get a treetop view of the leaves from the zip lines or mountain coaster at Camelback Mountain Adventures or stay overnight at Camelback Lodge & Aquatopia Indoor Waterpark to experience even more seasonal fun like UTV rides, Halloween events, and campfires complete with s'mores.

 Big Pocono State Park